drBenway/pixi-vn-wiki/start/why.md

 Ren'Py is a engine designed only for creating visual novels.
 Adding features that go outside of visual novel development is limiting and not recommended by the Ren'Py team.
 It does not have management for libraries.

 Pixi’VN is an [npm](https://www.npmjs.com/) library that allows you to create visual novels.
 So if you want you can use this library in a project that is not natively a visual novel. [npm](https://www.npmjs.com/) is a package manager for JavaScript and the world's largest software registry.

-### Project size

-The entire interface of Renpy is based on "physical images" and this makes the size of the project very large.

-In a Pixi’VN project, you can choose whether and which graphics component library to use or use a canvas with a "physical images".
-Being a library it does not determine the size of the project, but if you use [vite](https://vitejs.dev/) or other tools, the size of the project will be very small.

 ### Longevity and ease of internal development